Per Occurrence vs Aggregate Limits in Car Insurance: What's the Difference?

 How These Limits Apply to Liability Coverage

-Liability coverage is where per occurrence and aggregate limits are most relevant in an auto insurance policy.
-Your liability coverage is split into two components:
+Liability car insurance is where per occurrence and aggregate limits are most relevant in an auto insurance policy.
+Your liability protection is split into two core components:

 • Bodily Injury Liability (BI): Covers injuries to other people when you're at fault